3 Shot, Including 2 Police Officers, In Dallas

 The incident happened as the officers helped a security guard "responding to an incident" at the Home Depot, WFAA said.
 The TV station described both officers as "rookies in their 20s" and said one of them was shot in the back of the head.

-A nearby stop on the regional DART train will be closed indefinitely because of the police presence.
+A nearby stop on the regional DART train briefly closed because of police activity.

 City officials, including Mayor Mike Rawlings, offered good wishes to the officers Tuesday evening.